 3.1.
 During Q1, the Council's main priority was the response to Covid-19 and the commencement of the recovery phase; and this is the key theme running through this report.
-However, the Council has made progress on the actions in the Council Plan including work on the Built Indoor Leisure Facilities Strategy, the draft Affordable Housing Supplementary Planning Document which is being consulted on over summer 2020, and a bid to Discover England for £125k to support tourism, in particular to enable increasing exposure of new/little known experiences to a wider market.
+However, the Council has made progress on the actions in the Council Plan including work on the draft Investment Strategy and service improvement projects including development of our digital services.
 A full report is attached at Annex A.